OmBiradar/rust_with_wasm_project/README.md

 We use the functions of the rust program in our JavaScript in `index.html` file through the wrapper we just made.

 4. **_Output_**:
-The website created just says 2 lines, the first one is "WebAssembly with Rust" which is a h1 tag hardcoded into the html file, which the other sentence is the output from the Rust program!
+The website created just says 2 lines, the first one is "WebAssembly with Rust" which is a h1 tag hardcoded into the html file, the other sentence is the output from the Rust program!

 So basically we just integrated Rust programs in JavaScript through WASM!